lacoco-lab/lacoco-lab.github.io/courses/alignment-2024/index.markdown

 The report should be uploaded via CMS.
 The due date is XXXXX, 2024, 23:59.

-Everyone is expected to report on their project idea in the December 19, 2023, session, and to participate in discussion to give feedback to other students' ideas.
+Everyone is expected to report on their project idea in the TODO, 2024, session, and to participate in discussion to give feedback to other students' ideas.
 Students may prepare a short slide deck on their idea.
 This will not be graded; the XXXXXXXX session is intended to help improve and finetune project ideas.

 ## Contact